 As for the witches themselves, they’re serviceable.
-While praise is given to Hathaway, the acting is both over the top and restrained which is uncomfortable for villains.
-The designs are creative, especially on Hathaway’s costume, but because this wants to be both down to earth and stick to the animated spirit of Dahl’s novel, the acting is never allowed to stretch it wings.
+While praise is given to Hathaway, the acting is both over the top and restrained which leaves the villains somewhat underutilized.
+The designs are creative, especially on Hathaway’s costume, but because this wants to be both down to earth and stick to the animated spirit of Dahl’s novel, the acting is never allowed to stretch its wings.
 Ironically, Octavia Spencer as the grandma gives the best performance.
 As the narrator (Chris Rock) puts it, “A tough lady with a big heart.
-The kind that wouldn’t hesitate to give a spanking if you deserved it, or a big old hug if you needed it” Not only is she raising her grandson, but she’s also coping with losing her daughter.
+The kind that wouldn’t hesitate to give a spanking if you deserved it, or a big old hug if you needed it.”
+Not only is she raising her grandson, but she’s also coping with losing her daughter.
 Through it all, Spencer is able to bring out both sides of her personality with clever dialogue only found in this author’s works.

 Roald Dahl’s The Witches works as a new adaptation that tries something different for a change, capturing the time period with glowing colors, putting a new spin on the witch designs, Octavia Spencer eclipsing Anne Hathaway, and staying true to the books original ending.
 Sadly it’s hard not to compare this to the 1990 film, even as its own adaptation.
 Everything that is good in this version has already been perfected in the original.
-The effects are dated compared to Jim Henson’s make-up, the acting is too restrained even though it wants to go both ways, and the story wastes many opportunities to tackle some potent social commentary.
+The effects are dated compared to Jim Henson’s touch, the acting is too restrained even though it wants to be energetic, and the story wastes many opportunities to tackle some potent social commentary.
 With so many changes from the book, it’s hard to tell who will appreciate this more.
 Fans of the novel have to adapt to a new setting and those who already saw the 90’s film won’t find anything new here.
-To its credit, you don’t have to pay an extra thirty dollars like Mulan when accessing it on HBO Max, so its at least worth one viewing.
+To its credit, you don’t have to pay an extra thirty dollars like Mulan when accessing it on HBO Max.
 But between the two, you might as well stick with the 90’s film that has so much more to admire.
-But this is still worth one viewing considering how little experimentation there is with new adaptations these days.
-If you’re curious, there’s no harm in checking it out.
-If you want something more than perfection, be ready to swallow some pills of disappointment.
+That being said, this is still worth one viewing considering how little experimentation there is with new adaptations these days.
+If you’re curious, there’s no harm in checking it out as long as you judge it on its own merits.
+If you want something more than perfection, then your mouse is in another jack-o-lantern.